 - Gutters – Take the time to clean and inspect your gutters.
 Whether it is from melting snow or increased rain, having an unobstructed path for the water to flow away from the building is a good thing.
 If your downspouts flow into an underground drainage system, it is a good idea to ensure it is not obstructed as well.
-If you can’t tell by a flow test, have a plumber run a camera through it.
+If you can’t tell by a flow test, find reputable plumbers Townsville and have them run a camera through it.

 - Window Flashing – As you move around your facility take the time to check the flashing and caulking around your windows.
 Water intrusion is the concern here.
 Remember, a $2 tube of caulk now can save a $2,500 window replacement later.
 And it is not just caulk…if you have a wood sill, how is the paint holding up?
 Touch-up as necessary to seal it from the elements.

 - Exterior Faucets – If you have faucets on the outside of the building (or sprinkler system back-flow valves) check to make sure they have the proper weatherization covers.
 You can generally find faucet covers at most hardware stores for a couple of bucks, proper covers for a back-flow is a bit more.
 Both are less expensive than a plumbing repair bill.

 - Weather-stripping – Checking and replacing worn or missing weather-stripping on your doors will help improve energy efficiency.
 While you are at it check the openers and hinges and lubricate as needed.

 - Walk Mats – These are critical year-round, but are especially critical during inclement/wet weather.
 Well-maintained entrance matting helps reduce wet floors, making it safer for all.
 You may want to consider rotating entrance matting; longer length matting for winter, shorter for the summer.